micrictor/micrictor.github.io/_posts/2024-10-12-Sudo-For-Windows.md

-Microsoft made the choice to write Sudo primarily in Rust, as can be seen [in the project's GitHub repository.](https://github.com/microsoft/sudo/tree/main) Rust, being a memory safe language, is usually assumed to ensure that the programs written using it are memory.
+Microsoft made the choice to write Sudo primarily in Rust, as can be seen [in the project's GitHub repository.](https://github.com/microsoft/sudo/tree/main) Rust, being a memory safe language, is usually assumed to ensure that the programs written using it are memory safe.
 The reality is that most Rust code includes at least some `unsafe` code, which makes memory safety issues still very much possible.

 During dynamic analysis, I discovered a memory safety issue that I don't think has any security impact, but is interesting nonetheless.
-More specifically, a buffer overread can be observed in an attempt to read a file after resolving the path to the user-specified executable.
+More specifically, a buffer overread can be observed in an attempt to read the supplied executable to run in order to check what "type" of binary it is.
+Supplying a binary name with a an absolute path results in a call to `CreateFile` via `GetBinaryType` that attempts to open a file name that includes garbage data from the heap.

 The root cause of the issue appears to be that the programmer assumed that coercing a Rust `str` into a `*const u8` would result in a null-terminated representation of the Rust `str`.
 In reality,